 Skip to main content

-The new Datograph Handwerkskunst by A. Lange & Söhne
+The New Datograph Handwerkskunst by A. Lange & Söhne

 In the realm of haute horology, few timepieces command the reverence and admiration bestowed upon the A. Lange & Söhne Datograph.
 Introduced in 1999, the Datograph set a new benchmark for chronograph movements, celebrated for its technical prowess and aesthetic brilliance.
 As we commemorate its 25th anniversary, A. Lange & Söhne has unveiled the Datograph Handwerkskunst—a limited edition masterpiece that epitomizes the brand’s dedication to craftsmanship and innovation.